Skip to main content

 What happened to Friendship Village of Schaumburg?

 Friendship Village of Schaumburg filed chapter 11 on June 9, 2023, in the Northern District of Illinois.
-The 60-acre CCRC campus was sold to IL CCRC, LLC for more than $35.5 million in a 363 sale that closed January 3, 2024.
+The 60-acre CCRC campus was sold to IL CCRC, LLC (an Encore Healthcare Services acquisition vehicle) for more than $35.5 million in a 363 sale that closed January 3, 2024.
 After disputes between the debtor and its bond trustee prevented plan confirmation, the case was converted to chapter 7 on September 10, 2024.

 Why did Friendship Village of Schaumburg file for bankruptcy?

 The COVID-19 pandemic caused a census decline across the community's assisted living, memory care, and nursing units, eliminating the operating surpluses needed to service ~$131.6 million in Series 2017 Bonds.
+Before the pandemic, FVS typically sold 8 to 10 units per month; state restrictions halted tours for nearly a year, and occupancy never fully recovered.
 FVS stopped paying debt service in January 2021 and exhausted its liquidity runway before filing more than two years later.

 What are bondholders expected to recover?